How is Alcohol Classified?

 - Alcohol overdose

 Are you or a loved one struggling with substance abuse?
-At Zinnia Healing, we understand the challenges of addiction and offer personalized support.
+At Zinnia Health, we understand the challenges of addiction and offer personalized support.
 Our inpatient rehab gives clients 24/7 care from experienced medical and mental health professionals.
 After completing the program, various outpatient treatment options are available to extend and maintain sobriety.
 Give us a call anytime at (855) 430-9439.

 What Are the Effects of Alcohol Abuse?